« Previous Page Table of Contents Next Page »

 People's Character

-by Khyam Zeydes, New York
+by Chaim Zeides, New York

 A (Alef)

-Yeshaya Mendel Deretsin was well known in the Minsk community.
+Yeshaya Mendel Deretsin was well-known in the Minsk community.
 His home was a place of trade and charity, Thirty Yeshiva boys ate there every Tuesday.
 Yeshaya was active and generous in all charity organizations.
 A certain Jew whose name was Zelig the comb maker, was dedicated to collecting money for widows and orphans and others for studying Torah.
 He very often passed Yeshaya Mendel's house and saw thirty Yeshiva boys eating each Tuesday.
 He said to Yeshaya Mendel, “Very nice of you that you feed thirty Yeshiva boys one day a week.
 However, you know that the week has seven days and many other Yeshiva boys need to have eating days...What can you do for them?”

 Yeshaya answered him, “Come to me at night and tell me the amount of charity money you collected in the course of a day, and I will give you my share.”

 This gave Zelig great courage and he tried to collect even more because he knew that Yeshaya would give a large matching portion.
-He told this to his wife Khil Rifke and she said to her husband, “Today I had a good day in the butcher shop, so I am giving you five rubles and you will have an impressive amount.”
+He told this to his valorous wife Rifke and she said to her husband, “Today I had a good day in the butcher shop, so I am giving you five rubles and you will have an impressive amount.”

 [Page 364]